bsartain/ReactReduxBlogApp/README.md

 ```

 ### Second
 You'll have to add a unique key.
 The key can be whatever you want just as long as its unique.
-The API to will not work properly without it.
+The API to will not work properly without it or you may see posts from someone else.
 Navigate to src > actions > index on line 10
 e.g. const API_KEY = '?key=MyKey'